SI 04030.050 The SSI Hearing Decision

 The FO and the PSC, or ODIO, if involved, must input the decision and update the case control system.

-If the ALJ affirms a disability cessation or dismisses the hearing request, and the appellant is in continuing pay status under a protected payment level provision, the HO (or ODAR) will annotate the FO copy of the decision “TERMINATION NECESSARY” and annotate the HA-505 route slip “TERMINATION INPUT NEEDED.”
+If the ALJ affirms a disability cessation or dismisses the hearing request, and the appellant is in continuing pay status under a protected payment level provision, the HO (or OHO) will annotate the FO copy of the decision “TERMINATION NECESSARY” and annotate the HA-505 route slip “TERMINATION INPUT NEEDED.”

 3. ALJ Oral (Bench) Decisions